Jesusp123/SMALL-PROJECTS/README.md

 # SMALL-PROJECTS

 # STATEMENT
-This Repository vvill act as a place in vvhich I vvill store my smaller projects.
+This Repository will act as a place in which I will store my smaller projects.

 ## Project 1: Importing Tables from a website